NotMyFault/aws-lambda-cloud-plugin/README.md

 1. check that you have defined the label `xxxxx` in one of your Lambda Function.
 You can provide a list of labels for the same function **separated by whitespaces** (not commas).
 2. Check the Jenkins logs or Lambda Agent Logs (see below)

+### My Lambda Agents are marked as unavailable

+Look above at the important notice in "Jenkins Required Configuration".

 ### Jenkins Logs